Facebook Political Targeting

 While some ads were pro or against certain candidates, other ads created took a stance on social issues such as gun laws, gay marriage, and immigration reform.

 As far as Facebook user interaction with these ads, some were shared only a few hundred times, while others saw more than 1 million shares.
 Overall it is estimated that over 145 million Americans saw these ads, accounting for nearly half of the U.S. population.
-These ads were up and running for over 2 years, starting June 2015 and ending in November of 2016, which had a high increase in volume during the two months before the presidential election.
+These ads were up and running for almost 2 years, starting June 2015 and ending in November of 2016, which had a high increase in volume during the two months before the presidential election.
 It also didn’t help that at the time Facebook’s algorithm favored dramatized posts that garnered the most reaction.

 While this wasn’t a major issue when Facebook began as a small network, the platform has since grown home to over 2 billion users, the issue has taken a forefront as the network has grown to a powerful social tool.